These Vegan Chocolate Chip Cookies are the best perfectly soft vegan cookies. Only 1 bowl and simple ingredients.

 Ingredients

-For the full list of ingredients and quantities for these Easy Vegan Chocolate Chip Cookies check the recipe card.
+For the full list of ingredients and quantities for these Vegan Chocolate Chip Cookies check the recipe card.

 - Molasses: Our acid to activate the baking soda as well as added moisture to help these cookies to be chewy and a nice added flavor.